killanj/project-msgraph/README.md

 token = graph.get_access_token("graph").data
 ```

-Just remember to either unwrap the response, or get the "data" property of the success response in order to actually access the data you want to return.
+Just remember to either _unwrap_ the response, or get the _data_ property of the success response in order to actually access the data you want to return.

 Let's send an e-mail through Outlook!